-On 12/6 at 4PM EST I’ll be participating in a webinar with Ivan Seselj, the CEO of Promapp, a BPM software company.
-One of the topics we’ll be discussing is process standardisation.
+On 12/6 at 4PM EST I’ll be participating in a webinar with Ivan Seselj, the CEO of Nintex Promapp, a BPM software company.
+One of the topics we’ll be discussing is process standardization.

-“We’re different.” – Every organisation proclaims this common phrase, arguing that they’re unique, they’re an exception, no one could possibly be like them.
+“We’re different.” – Every organization proclaims this common phrase, arguing that they’re unique, they’re an exception, no one could possibly be like them.

-It’s a pretty useful phrase; it can be deployed as a barrier to organizational change, an argument against standardisation, and a demand for local control.
-But if every organization claims to be different the only logical conclusion can be that all organisations share the same illusion.
+It’s a pretty useful phrase; it can be deployed as a barrier to organizational change, an argument against standardization, and a demand for local control.
+But if every organization claims to be different the only logical conclusion can be that all organizations share the same illusion.

 Nevertheless, in 2016 most organisations that we’ve spoken with are actively seeking increased process consistency.
-Yet most of these standardisation projects are failing as compliance is minimal and the “we’re different” argument prevails.
+Yet most of these standardization projects are failing as compliance is minimal and the “we’re different” argument prevails.

-Yet the benefits of process standardisation are brutally clear:
+Yet the benefits of process standardization are brutally clear:

-Despite these benefits, why is process standardisation so difficult to achieve?
+Despite these benefits, why is process standardization so difficult to achieve?

 Part of the problem is a diminishment of enterprise focus.
 When success is defined locally it’s difficult to sacrifice local winning for organisational winning, especially when incentives are driven by local measures.
 In this case the enterprise is a subordinated, distant, and academic idea while reality is experienced within local silos and stovepipes.

-Just as fragmentation is the enemy of process improvement it’s also the primary constraint to process standardisation.
+Just as fragmentation is the enemy of process improvement it’s also the primary constraint to process standardization.

 As organisations become larger and more complex it’s far easier to focus on smaller units than the entire global enterprise.
 Citizenship is felt locally.
 This creates a weak corporate center with limited power to mandate compliance to process standards.
 As power moves to the periphery of the organisation and is held by geographic, product, and functional leaders, it’s very difficult to focus on enterprise success.

-When the center is weak, lip service is often the outcome of standardisation.
+When the center is weak, lip service is often the outcome of standardization.

-The first tool for driving process standardisation is a powerful enterprise strategy formulation process that identifies process consistency as a critical organisational goal.
+The first tool for driving process standardization is a powerful enterprise strategy formulation process that identifies process consistency as a critical organisational goal.
 The antidote for a weak center is a strong governing process.
-But when there are multiple business strategies within an organisation, it’s tough to get support for standardisation.
+But when there are multiple business strategies within an organisation, it’s tough to get support for standardization.

 Finally, driving compliance requires serious executive support.
-When there are no consequences for non-compliance, any process standardisation effort will be long and difficult.
+When there are no consequences for non-compliance, any process standardization effort will be long and difficult.

-In our workshops and our public and private courses we work with organisations to build the case for change and for process standardisation.
+In our workshops and our public and private courses we work with organisations to build the case for change and for process standardization.